psychospace/psychospace.info/✼ Psychospace.info.md

 **Welcome to the official wiki of [[The Heavens|the Heavens]], a high-magic fantasypunk[^huh?] universe, created by [January November](https://bsky.app/profile/blog.psychospace.info).**

-This wiki maintains *over 223,000 words* and over 1,000 articles^[Count last updated 3-18-2024.], and is continuously maintained by its team of [[✼ World Credits|contributors]].
+This wiki maintains *over 223,000 words* and over 1,000 articles^[Count last updated 3-18-2024.], and is continuously maintained by its team of [[✼ Credits|contributors]].

 > Myth and mirth fuel the societies of the [[Wild Blue Yonder]] on floating sky-islands known as [[Remnant|remnants]], whose [[Flipside|flipsides]] hold secrets, other worlds, and treasure beyond compare.
 >